Azooz-AI/Simple-STT-GPU/README.md

 > **🤯 Plot Twist:** This entire application was built by someone who had never coded before, with AI assistance!
 If you're reading this thinking "I could never build something like this" - think again!
 This is proof that modern AI has democratized software development.
 Anyone can build amazing tools now! 🚀

+> **😅 The Real Story:** I got tired of typing long messages to ChatGPT, Claude, and Gemini.
+ChatGPT's desktop speech-to-text is painfully slow, Claude doesn't even have one, and Google Gemini's speech recognition is... let's just say it's not great.
+So I thought, "Why not build my own that's actually fast?"
+And here we are - a tool that transcribes 21 seconds of audio in 0.36 seconds.
+Take that, slow AI interfaces! 🎤⚡

 A GPU-accelerated speech-to-text application with smart VRAM management and instant transcription.

 ## 🚀 Features